noamtashma/owning-ref-unsoundness/README.md

 This article is about the unsound api which I found in [`owning_ref`]. [`Owning_ref`] is a library that has 11 million all-time downloads and 60 reverse dependencies.
 In this article I will introduce [`owning_ref`], explain the problems and discuss solving them.

 ## tl;dr and some links
 I found a few unsound functions in the [`owning_ref`] library.
 Two of them have been found in the past but weren't fixed.
-The issue is at *TODO* and my fork fixing the problems is at *TODO*.
+The issue is [here](https://github.com/Kimundi/owning-ref-rs/issues/77) and my fork fixing the problems is [here](https://github.com/noamtashma/owning-ref-rs/tree/fix_unsound_map) with a pull request [here](https://github.com/Kimundi/owning-ref-rs/pull/78).
 The current status regarding unsafety in [`owning_ref`] is detailed [here](#previous-status).
-The examples of unsoundness can be found in this repository in *TODO*.
+The examples of unsoundness can be found in this repository in the `src` folder and are runnable by `cargo run`.

 ## Introduction to [`owning_ref`]
 This section is an introduction to [`owning_ref`].
 If you already know the library, you can skip it.